Consensys/secureum-diligence-bootcamp/day2/example2_if_updated/README.md

 In `contracts/Administrable.sol` we have provided a simple contract that maintains a list of administrator, allows adding a new administrator (by a current one) and querying whether some address is an admin.
 Admins are stored in 2 ways - as a list of addresses, and as a mapping from address to bool, allowing for quicker access.

-Below are 2 properties we may want to check for this contract:
+Lets try to check the following property:

-1. The 0 address is never an admin
+"The 0 address is never an admin"
-2. For every address `x` in the `admins` array, `isAdmin[x]` is true.

-Both of those can be expressed as a 'forall`.
-Even though property 1 doesn't have the words 'for all' in it, we can paraphrase it as "for every address `x` in `admins`/`isAdmin`, `x` is not 0".

-We can formalize these two informal properties in scribble, as the following contract invariants:
+We can formalize this informal property in scribble, as the following `#if_updated` annotation on the state variables themselves:

 ```
-/// #invariant forall (address a in isAdmin) a != address(0);
+/// #if_updated forall (address a in isAdmin) a != address(0);
+address[] admins;

-/// #invariant forall (uint i in admins) isAdmin[admins[i]];
+/// #if_updated forall (address x in isAdmin) x != address(0);
-contract Administrable {
+mapping (address => bool) public isAdmin;
 ```

+The added annotations will be checked *each* time that the state variables are updated, even if only a single field is updated.

+At this point you should be able to instrument the code with scribble, run the tests and verify that one test fails:

 ## Instrumenting with scribble